 The Yorkshire South Premier League was created as part of the restructuring of Premier League cricket in Yorkshire for the 2016 season.

-Its predecessor, the ECB Yorkshire County Premier League, came into existence in 1936 when the bigger clubs on the old Yorkshire Council, which in those days operated with over 100 clubs that organised their own fixture lists, broke away to form their league in which they could play each other home and away each season.
+Its predecessor, the ECB Yorkshire County Premier League, came into existence in 1936 as 'the Yorkshire League', when the bigger clubs in the old Yorkshire Council, which in those days operated with over 100 clubs that organised their own fixture lists, broke away to form a separate league with a traditional 'home and away' fixture format.

 The clubs in membership of the Yorkshire South Premier League in 2020 are:

 Appleby Frodingham, Barnsley Woolley Miners, Cawthorne, Doncaster Town, Elsecar, Hallam, Sheffield Collegiate, Tickhill, Treeton, Wakefield Thornes, Whitley Hall and

 Wickersley Old Village